 You can choose whether a partner can view aggregated insights for a line of business.

-Assign roles related to Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads. so that a partner can use them in ads (How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. and tracking) or view measurement info (admin access).
+Assign roles related to Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads.
+More so that a partner can use them in ads (The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More and tracking) or view measurement info (admin access).

 If you are an agency or consultant looking to manage ads for a client (and get access to their assets), you could instead choose the option to add a partner to request access to their assets.